DanDagadita/SymfonyDockerBoilerplate/README.md

 On Windows, Symfony projects that use Docker are slow because of the var and vendor folders.
 The docker-compose file excludes these folders from being synced with the container.
 It is recommended to un-comment these lines after running docker-compose for the first time, for improved performance. (lines 11, 12 and 18, 19 in `docker-compose.yml`).
 Example difference in performance for a response: **120ms** with the lines un-commented vs **1750ms** with the lines commented.
+You can also comment out the `command` line in the `php` service in `docker-compose.yml` at line 15, and manually enter those commands (except for php-fpm which is not necessary with the line commented out) in the container.

 ## 6. Creating a database
-Run the command `php bin/console doctrine:database:create`.
 Create an Entity using the MakerBundle.

 Run `php bin/console make:migration`.
 Then, apply the migration: `php bin/console doctrine:migrations:migrate`.